jyn514/jyn514.github.io/content/i want a better action graph serialization.md

 Unlike other build systems I know, state (such as manifest hashes, content hashes, and removed outputs) would be stored in an SQLite database, not in flat files.
 ### "did you just reinvent [starlark](https://starlark-lang.org/)?"
 Kinda.
 The language itself has a lot in common with starlark: it's deterministic, hermetic, immutable, and can be evaluated in parallel.
 But the APIs are very different, because Ronin files are a build *target*, not a build *input*.
-In particular they only describe dependencies between files and process executions; they cannot be used as libraries and do not have support for overriding configuration with late binding.
-Basically I'm saying that it has no equivalent of a [bazel `ctx`](https://bazel.build/rules/lib/builtins/ctx).
+In particular they only describe dependencies between files and process executions; they cannot be used as libraries and do not have support for selecting between multiple configurations.

-I could probably be convinced the serialization language should just literally be starlark with different APIs, though.
-In a sense it kinda doesn't matter, I think I could construct a 1-1 mapping between the two languages.
+The main difference between the languages themselves is that clojure has `:keywords` (equivalent to sympy symbolic variables) and starlark doesn't.
+They could be rewritten to `var.keyword`, but I'm not sure how much benefit there is to literally using Starlark when these files are being generated by a configure step in any case.
 ## next steps
 In this post, we have learned some downsides of Make and Ninja, sketched out how they could possibly be fixed, and designed a language that has those characteristics.